History of the Institute

 Today the MPIA, together with partners from Germany, Italy and the USA, is continuing to expand the Large Binocular Telescope (LBT), which is already in operation, and to equip it with measuring instruments.
 The LBT stands on the 3190-meter-high Mount Graham near Tucson, Arizona; on its mount it carries two primary mirrors, each 8.4 meters in diameter, making it the largest single telescope in the world.
 MPIA is also playing a major role in the instrumentation and use of the Very Large Telescope (VLT) operated by ESO (European Southern Observatories) and the Very Large Telescope Interferometer (VLTI) on Cerro Paranal in Chile.

-In 2022, the European Extremely large Telescope (E-ELT) in Chile is scheduled to go into operation - with its primary mirror diameter of 39 meters the largest telescope in the world.
-MPIA is also involved in the preparatory work for this extraordinary project.
+In the 2020s, the Extremely Large Telescope (ELT) in Chile is scheduled to go into operation - with its main mirror diameter of 39 meters, the largest telescope in the world observing in the optical and infrared spectral range.
+MPIA is also involved in two instruments, MICADO and METIS, for this extraordinary project.

 Thanks to their experience with the balloon telescope Thisbe in the 1970s, the MPIA researchers were in a good position when the era of European space telescopes began in the 1980s.
 ISO, short for "Infrared Space Observatory", was one of the largest and most successful scientific projects of the European Space Agency ESA.
 The 60 cm telescope, cooled for the first time to -271 °C with liquid helium, was carried into orbit by an Ariane 44P in December 1995, where it remained operational until April 1998.
 MPIA was responsible for one of the four measuring devices, the ISOPHOT infrared photometer.